 Adding posts tables to search results

 This article contains general advice about how to display the search results from the built-in WordPress search in a table.
 This is advanced usage of Posts Table Pro and isn’t covered by our standard plugin support.
-It should only be attempted by experienced developers.

 How to display WordPress search results in a table